phbragam/kafka-example/README.md

 ## Explanation

-- The project consists in an API with crud and login operations for users.
-Users can authenticate and then are enabled to post in tb01 if they have the expected permission.
-The tb01 post enpoint is configured with a Kafka producer.
-The producer comunicates with the Kafka broker in topic 'tb01.post' and the consumer is a logging-server that prints the value of 'col_texto' from tb01 new records in the terminal.
-This consumer also has a producer configured, so, after the print operation, it produces a message to the 'logs.summary' topic that can be consumed by other services.
+ This project consists in an API with crud and login operations for users.
+Users can authenticate and then are enabled to post in `tb01` if they have the expected permission.
+The `tb01` post enpoint is configured with a Kafka producer.
+The producer comunicates with the Kafka broker in topic `tb01.post` and the consumer is a logging-server that prints the value of `col_texto` from `tb01` new records in the terminal.
+This consumer also has a producer configured, so, after the print operation, it produces a message to the `logs.summary` topic that can be consumed by other services.

 ## Setup

 ### 1. Install Dependencies
 - Install Node.js and Kafka on your machine.

-## 2. Clone the Repository
+### 2. Clone the Repository
 - Clone this repository to your local machine.

 ### 3. Configure Environment Variables